Industry Pulse: The latest construction data and statistics

 New home sales account for approximately 10% of the total housing market.
 The monthly report from the U.S. Commerce Department also delves into regional new home sales as well as the median price of new properties.

-- U.S. Commerce Department New residential sales in December 2016
+- U.S. Commerce Department Monthly new residential sales, March 2017

 Pending home sales